Structure of Large Organizations Comparable to Parent Companies

 Organizational Structure of Large Parent Company Style Enterprises

-Large organizations resembling holding companies are commonly categorized into two major governance models: the Western model, primarily observed in Europe and North America, and the Eastern model, commonly found in Asia and the Pacific region.
+Large organizations, such as holding companies, are commonly categorized into two major governance models: the Western model, primarily observed in Europe and North America, and the Eastern model, commonly found in Asia and the Pacific region.

 The European Corporate Model